leylaozsen/ALRM.github.io/Chapter1/README.md

 names(Tolucadata)[2] <- "WorkHours"  #changes the column name for V2

 #create a scatterplot to see if there is a linear relationship
+#the line below will create a scatter plot, generating Figure 1.10(a)
 plot(Tolucadata$LotSize, Tolucadata$WorkHours, ylab="Work Hours", xlab="LotSize",
      main="Toluca Company: Refrigeration Manufacturer")

 #plot(Tolucadata$LotSize, Tolucadata$WorkHours) also creates a scatterplot.
 #Note that this plot function assumes the first variable, i.e.,"LotSize",
 #to be the independent variable; consequently, the second variable is
 #assumed to be the dependent variable.
-So pay attention to the arguments
+So pay attention to the order of
-#or better use the cleaner line of code and explicity define x and y axis
-#by entering the values for ylab and xlab.
+#the arguments for the plot function; alternatively use the cleaner line
+#of code and explicity define x and y axis by entering the values for
+#ylab and xlab as shown above.
 ```